Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Cyclic and modular operads and algebras over them

+where the first map is induced by the tensor product in $\cat{M}$, and the second is the precomposition with~\eqref{eqnpreresultunordered0}.

 As one verifies directly, these assignments define the desired modular endomorphism operad in the sense that the following statement holds: \begin{proposition} Let $\cat{M}$ be a symmetric monoidal category and $\kappa$ be a non-degenerate symmetric pairing on $X\in\cat{M}$.
 Then $\End_\kappa^X : \Graphs \to \Cat$ is a symmetric monoidal functor, i.e.\ a modular operad in $\Cat$.
-We call this modular operad the modular endomorphism operad of $(X,\kappa)$. \end{proposition}
+We call this modular operad the modular endomorphism operad of $(X,\kappa)$.
+Furthermore, $\End_\kappa^X$ admits an operadic unit given by the pairing $\kappa \in \End_\kappa^X(T_1)$. \end{proposition}

 By restricting $\End_\kappa^X$ to $\Forests$ we get the \emph{cyclic endomorphism operad} of $(X,\kappa)$.
 By further pulling back to $\RForests$ we find the endomorphism operad of $(X,\kappa)$.
 It is important to note that for $\End_\kappa^X$ to be a symmetric monoidal functor, non-degeneracy of $\kappa$ is not needed.
 It is needed, however, to identify the restriction of $\End_\kappa^X$ with the endomorphism operad in the `traditional sense'.
 Indeed, the natural map